 The simplest way to begin testing for sales ability is by using a sales scorecard at every stage of the interview process.
 Downloadable in an editable Google Docs format, this free scorecard from HubSpot can be customized for any sales role at any seniority level.
 You can change and even remove list items as you see fit, then print it out for filling by hand.

-This scorecard is ideal for testing general aspects of the candidate, such as their level of adaptability and tenacity.
-After, you’ll be able to expand on your assessment by listing out the strengths and gaps in the interview in a bullet-point-friendly questionnaire.
+I think this scorecard is ideal for testing general aspects of the candidate, such as their level of adaptability and tenacity.
+Afterwards, you’ll be able to expand on your assessment by listing out the strengths and gaps you uncovered in the interview in a bullet-point-friendly questionnaire.

 2. The Caliper Profile by Caliper